 - What is the 'Cloudpaging Player'?

 - To allow applications to be delivered to your device, a service called Cloudpaging is used; this allows pieces of the application to be streamed down to your device as you are using the app, so you don't have to wait for the whole application to be download before you can use it.
 This makes it quicker for you to get going with your application.

 - If you are accessing AppsAnywhere from home, you will need to install the Cloudpaging Player to load applications, as detailed on the Getting Started page.

 - I am looking for a specialist piece of software but cannot find it, where can I access it?

 - If you are looking for a particular piece of specialist software, you may find that it has been installed directly into a computer lab on campus, so you won't find it in AppsAnywhere.
 You can check the Specialist Software Availability list to find the software installed into labs.
-Your lecturer may provide details on how to access the VMware Horizon platform to access these labs from home.

 - You can also find details on accessing additional software from home here: Access Software from Home.